-For the fiscal 2015 allocation, the Committee recommended that each Named Executive Officer would again be allocated equity grants for approximately 10,000 shares of common stock, with a ratio of 2.5:1 of incentive stock options to restricted stock units.
-The Committee recommended that Mr. Reece A. Kurtenbach should receive a grant of twice the amount of other Named Executive Officers, to facilitate further Company stock ownership by the CEO and to reflect a ratio of grants to the CEO compared to grants to other Named Executive Officers that is more similar to the ratio in the benchmarking data.
-The Board approved the Compensation Committee's recommended allocation.

-For fiscal 2015, the Compensation Committee determined that it would continue to grant restricted stock units as well as incentive stock options in a manner substantially similar to fiscal 2014, and that the valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.5 million for all employees, including the Named Executive Officers.
-The total number of shares of common stock subject to stock options and restricted stock units granted to all employees increased slightly in fiscal 2015 from the prior year.
-The value of the restricted stock units was equal to 87.4 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.
+For fiscal 2020, the Compensation Committee determined that each Named Executive Officer would be allocated equity grants for approximately 8,750 shares of common stock, with a ratio of 2.5 to 1 of incentive stock options to restricted stock units.
+The Committee determined that Mr. Reece A. Kurtenbach should receive a grant of approximately twice the amount of the other Named Executive Officers to facilitate his ownership of additional stock of the Company as the CEO and to reflect a ratio of grants to the CEO compared to the grant to Named Executive Officers that is more similar to the ratio in the benchmarking data.
+The Committee determined that the valuation of the equity grants, based on the grant date fair value as determined under ASC 718, would be limited to approximately \$2.5 million for all employees, including the Named Executive Officers.
+The value of the restricted stock units was equal to 138.80 percent of the value of the stock options for executives, as determined under the fair value provisions of ASC 718.
+For fiscal 2020, all equity grants to employees were made under the Daktronics, Inc. 2015 Stock Incentive Plan (the "2015 Plan").

 The Board and the Compensation Committee approve equity grants for Named Executive Officers and other employees annually in their summer meetings to coincide with the Director equity grants and the annual meeting of shareholders.
 Equity awards are not typically granted at other times of the year for employees, including new employees.
-The exercise price of all stock options granted is equal to the fair market value of the Company's common stock as reported on The NASDAQ Global Select Market on the date of grant, which is defined in the 2007 Plan as the closing price of the common stock as reported on The NASDAQ Global Select Market on the date of grant.
+The exercise price of all stock options granted is equal to the fair market value of the Company's common stock as reported on The Nasdaq Global Select Market on the date of grant, which is defined in the Daktronics, Inc. 2007 Stock Incentive Plan (the "2007 Plan") and the 2015 Plan as the closing price of the common stock as reported on The Nasdaq Global Select Market on the date of grant.
 All options also contain five-year vesting provisions, with 20 percent of the shares underlying the stock option vesting each year following the date of grant.
-The restricted stock units also contain a five-year vesting provisions, with 20 percent of the restricted stock units vesting each year following the date of grant.
+The restricted stock units also contain a five-year vesting provision, with 20 percent of the restricted stock units vesting each year following the date of grant.